onewelcome/identity-cloud-documentation/docs/oauth-vs-oidc.md

 Although OpenID Connect is built on top of OAuth 2.0, the [OpenID Connect specification](https://openid.net/connect/) uses somewhat different terms for the roles in the flows:

 - The "*OpenID provider*" — The authorization server that issues the ID token.
-In this case the Onegini Identity Cloud is the OpenID provider.
+In this case the OneWelcome Identity Cloud is the OpenID provider.
 - The "*end user*" — Whose information is contained in the ID token
 - The "*relying party*" — The client application that requests the ID token
 - The "*ID token*" is issued by the OpenID Provider and contains information about the end user in the form of claims.